una-auxme/paf/doc/research/paf24/planning/local_v_global_planning.md

 ## Global Planning

-Global planning consits of the PrePlanner Node and the OpenDriveConverter.
+Global planning consists of the PrePlanner Node and the OpenDriveConverter.

 - OpenDriveConverter: The class is primarily used to process OpenDrive maps and extract relevant information needed for trajectory planning.
 - PrePlanner Node: The PrePlanner node is responsible for creating a trajectory out of an OpenDrive Map with the belonging road options.